 |TGV Sud-est||Grenoble, Chambéry, Annecy...||sometimes|

 |Eurostar||Great-Britain||as registered luggage|

-About Eurostar : we did not test yet, but in 2009, a new service should be available.
-It should be possible to register a bike, and require that the bike is carried in the same train as you.
+About Eurostar : we did not re-test this service since 2009, but it should now be possible to register a bike, and require that the bike is carried in the same train as you.
 Before, the bike travelled in another train and could arrive one day later lthe cyclist...

 Non-renewed Corail trains sometimes accept bikes without fee.
 Renewed Corail Teoz have places for 5 or 6 bikes.
 Mandatory reservation : 10 €.
 You may sometimes find other luggages or SNCF carriage stuff in the cycle space.